-This Smoke Alarm is suitable for use in apartments, condominiums, town-houses, hospitals, day care facilities, health care facilities, boarding houses, group homes and domitories provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
-Using this Smoke Alarm in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/
+This Smoke Alarm is suitable for use in apartments, condominiums, townhouses, hospitals, day care facilities, health care facilities, boarding nouses, group homes and dormitories provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
+Using this Smoke Alarm in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations.

-This Smoke Alarm alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condo-miniums, hotels, motels, dormitories, hospitals, health care facilities, nursing homes, day care facilities, or group homes of any kind.
-It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial buildings, and special-purpose non-residential buildings which require special fire detection and alarm systems.
-Depending on the building codes in your area, this Smoke Alarm may be used to provide additional pro
+This Smoke Alarm alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condominiums, hotels, motels, domitories, hospitals, healt care facilities, nursing homes, day care facilities, or group homes of any kind.
+It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial buildings, and specialpurpose non-residential buildings which require special fire detection and alarm systems.
+Depending on the building codes in your area, this Smoke Alarm may be used to provide additional protection in these facilities.

-In new construction, most building codes require the use of AC or AC/DC powered Smoke Alarms only.
+In new construction, most building codes require the use of AC or AC/ DC powered Smoke Alarms only.
 In existing construction, AC, AC/DC, or DC powered Smoke Alarms can be used as specified by local building codes.
-Refer to NFPA 72 (National Fire Alarm and Signaling Code) and NFPA 101 (Life Safety Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households".
+Refer to NFPA 72 (National Fire Alarm and Signaling Code) and NFPA 101 (Life Safety Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households"